-Considered to be the most important and most populated city in Angola, think of Luanda as being comparable to a city like Toronto – a large metropolis with gleaming skyscrapers, with a population of over 2 million.
+Considered to be the most important and most populated city in Angola, think of Luanda as being comparable to a city like Toronto, Ontario, Canada – a large metropolis with gleaming skyscrapers, with a population of over 2 million.

 With regards to beaches, Luanda definitely has them, although you may need to take a quick jaunt, in order to arrive in a place like the Ilha do Mussulo, which is the beach-laden peninsula just west of Luanda proper.

-Here’s a map to show you where Mussulo is located more precisely, marked in red.
+Here’s a map to show you where Mussulo is located more precisely.
 We highly recommend you visit there to check out the beach activities.